laurielim/eleventy-pp/src/equipment/productTypes/en/packaging-machine.md

 ---
-title: Packaging machine
+title: Other packaging equipment
 tags:
   - packaging
 ---
-N﻿on specific equipment used in the packaging process
+N﻿on specific equipment used in the packaging process.